MohamedHamed12/cinema_rest_framwork/README.md

 ## Project Structure
 The project consists of the following components:
-- A Django app named `cinema` that contains models for movies and showtimes
-- A Django app named `api` that contains views and serializers for the REST API
+- A Django app named `ticket` that contains models for movies  views and serializers for the REST API

 ## Usage
 To run the project, first ensure that all required packages are installed.
 Then, navigate to the root directory of the project and run the following command: